 In writing character flaws are classed as minor, major or tragic.
 Minor character flaws – like biting your nails – make a character more accessible.
 Major character flaws are those that impair the individual, physically, mentally or morally.
 We all have the potential for them.
 Ironically they only become major flaws when someone tries to overcome them.
 Otherwise there is no struggle, no contrast.
 Only in those who risk more, do flaws become major impediments to the big goals those flawed people try to achieve.

 Why do we have a tendency to forget that public figures, like everyone are without exception flawed?
-Why are we so outraged to find out that they’re deeply, darkly human?
+Why are we so outraged to find out that they’re deeply, darkly and sometimes hideously human?